gilliam/docs/quick-intro.rst

 making sure that a specified number of instances of each image is executing.

-The images are composed of the service, its dependencies and the full runtime.
+The images are composed of a service, its dependencies and the full runtime.
 That means that everything the service needs to run is put into the image.
 There are several upsides to doing this, the main one being that the execution environment is seperated from the hosts